A Lot Can Be Said

-Fifth, of course you would want value for money.
+FIFTH, of course you would want value for your money.
 Cordless impact wrenches comes in various specifications and prices.
 The most expensive is not necessarily the best, just as the cheapest might not be the worst.

 Higher voltage also doesn’t necessarily mean more power.
-Furthermore, not all cordless impact wrenches come with an included battery and charger; sometimes they are sold separately.
+Furthermore, not all cordless impact wrenches come with a battery and charger; sometimes they are sold separately.

-First, you have to ask yourself what it is that you really want or need.
-What work are you actually going to do with the impact wrench?
+THE FIRST POINT is that you have to ask yourself what it is you really want or need.
+What kind of work are you actually going to do with the impact wrench?
 Is it heavy duty or light to medium work?
 You can work with an overpowered impact wrench, but you don’t want to be stuck with an underpowered one.

-Secondly, look at the manufacturer’s name, its reputation, how many of its customers are customers, how many are unsatisfied, and how long has it been in the business.
+THE SECOND POINT is to look at the manufacturer, its reputation, how many of its employees are customers, how many are unsatisfied, and how long it has been in the business.

-You can even look if the manufacturer has been sued for product misrepresentation or false advertising, Ask around if the manufacturer has received many complaints regarding its products.
+You can even look to see if the manufacturer has been sued for product misrepresentation or false advertising, Ask around if the manufacturer has received many complaints regarding its products.

-Lastly and most importantly, test the product in a manner that is closely connected with the kind of work you need to do.
+THE LAST and perhaps most important point is to test the product in a manner that is closely connected with the kind of work you need to do.
 Test the product extensively; a good manufacturer would be confident in allowing you to do so.

 Cut your work time by half with this powerful cordless impact wrench.
 If you’re looking for a cordless impact wrench that packs a mean punch for its small size and affordable price, then this one right here is for you.